youssefibrahim258/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

 ## Project Overview
 The **Credit Card Fraud Detection** project aims to develop a machine learning model capable of detecting fraudulent credit card transactions.
 The project focuses on using different sampling techniques, preprocessing steps, and various classification algorithms to improve model performance.
-The results are evaluated based on metrics such as F1 score and AUC-PR, with the objective of achieving high detection accuracy while minimizing false positives.
+The results are evaluated based on metrics such as F1 score , with the objective of achieving high detection accuracy while minimizing false positives.

 ## Key Insights